loiklo/hack-collection-es-indexer/README.md

 # hack-collection-es-indexer

-This code takes a Hack collection file and push the data into an Elasticsearch index.
+This code in Go takes a Hack collection file and push the data into an Elasticsearch index.

+It allow to lightning fast search any entry instead of grep-ing the flat files at the cost of the indexing.

 # ES container
 ```bash